 If you disagree with the decision you are entitled to contest this by contacting us at following email address: email@example.com

 We may also occasionally communicate company news, updates, promotions and related information relating to similar products and services provided by Senit.
-We may also administer a contest, promotion, survey or other site features as will be more explained on the website and Senit app.
+We may also administer a contest, promotion, survey or other site features as will be more explained on the website and the Senit application.
 We shall only do this where you have given us your consent or otherwise where we are permitted to do so under GDPR in pursuit of our legitimate interests (that is, promoting our services).

 We may share personal data with third parties to help us with our marketing and promotional projects, or sending marketing communications.